w3c/cogai/chunks-and-rules.md

 #### N3

-Notation3 (N3) is a rule language for RDF that can be used to express rules based upon first order logic that operate ove RDF triples.
+Notation3 (N3) is a rule language for RDF that can be used to express rules based upon first order logic that operate over RDF triples.
 N3 supports quantifiers (@forAll and @forSome) and variables.

 Here is an example: